Jafner/Jafner.net/sites/Jafner.dev/content/homelab/Homelab Tour/index.md

 I've had an excellent experience with Bitwarden so far.
 The user experience is fluid enough that I was able to onboard my family without issue.

-### Nextcloud: Corner office with a view
-*Office services (files, photos, calendar, contacts).* | [Nextcloud](https://nextcloud.com/) | [`nextcloud.jafner.net`](https://nextcloud.jafner.net)

-Google Drive is pretty cool and useful.
-I didn't care much for Docs and the other office products, but the storage, sharing, and sync functionality Drive provided was useful at school, at home, at work, and even for gaming.
-But it's hard-limited to 15 GB on the free version.
-And expanding that costs ~$5/TB mo., which is only $0.63 cheaper than buying an 8TB SAS HDD *every month*.
-So I decided `drives > Drive`.

-And it feels luxurious.
-Knowing that all my phone's photos and videos are stored on my hardware and won't every touch Google's servers.
-I can take a full-fat video without worrying that 600 MB will eat up a bunch of my quota.
-Nextcloud also offers a wide swathe of plugins for other functionalities via their [App store](https://apps.nextcloud.com/).

-### Manyfold: Library management for 3D models
-*3D Model library manager.* | [Manyfold](https://github.com/manyfold3d/manyfold) | [`3d.jafner.net`](https://3d.jafner.net/)

-Over the years I've spent a *lot* of money on 3D models for fantasy RPG miniatures.
-My collection of models is measured in *terrabytes*.
-And I have a deep appreciation for the creative work of the artists who make these models.
-But artists, I think, are not naturally inclined toward robust file organization practices.
-So my "collection" is really more like a pile.

-But Manyfold (formerly "VanDAM") has helped enormously with the process of making that collection usable.
-Search and preview are the two biggest features.
-Automated tagging and other organizational features also help a lot.

-I still have a lot of manual work to do though...

 ### Send: The service formerly known as Firefox Send
 *Quick and secure file share.
 [XKCD#949](https://xkcd.com/949/).* | [Send](https://github.com/timvisee/send) | [`send.jafner.net`](https://send.jafner.net/)